jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

  If no value is available, 0 will be returned.
  Longitude is a value between 180 (east) and -180 (west), where 0 marks the Prime Meridian.

+{:id="LocationSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the LocationSensor.

 {:id="LocationSensor.ProviderLocked" .boolean .bo} *ProviderLocked* : The device will not change the service provider.